okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/revoke-tokens/main/index.md

 ## Remove a user session

-Separate from access and refresh tokens, there’s also the Okta session cookie that provides access to your Okta organization and apps.
+Separate from access and refresh tokens, there’s also the Okta session cookie that provides access to your Okta org and apps.
 For a more complete explanation of Okta user sessions, see the [Sessions API reference](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Session/).
 You can revoke Okta sessions in one of two ways:

 * Close a specific session using the Sessions API
 * Revoke all sessions for a given user using the Users API